opentensor/developer-docs/docs/questions-and-answers.md

 ### I don't want to create a subnet, can I just be a miner or a validator?

 Yes.
-But remember, you have 32 different subnets to choose from.
+But remember, you have so many different subnets to choose from.
 Requirements for mining or validating are subnet-specific.
 Start with this [Checklist for Validating and Mining](./subnets/checklist-for-validating-mining.md).
 Then see the step by step instructions in [Register, Validate and Mine](./subnets/register-validate-mine.md).

 ### Is there a central place where I can see compute requirements for mining and validating for all subnets?